 December 4-12 at IU Theatre

-This 1944 version of Sophocles' classic tragedy probes the deep and divisive moral ambiguities of our time, and is surprisingly relevant after nearly two millenia on stages around the world.
+This 1944 version of Sophocles' classic tragedy probes the deep and divisive moral ambiguities of our time and is surprisingly relevant after nearly two millennia on stages around the world.
 The talented students of the IU Department of Theatre, Drama, & Contemporary Dance put on this production.
 Below is a photo from a recent rehearsal.

 December 4-19 at Bloomington Playwrights Project

 Oliver is hoping that summer camp will change him.
 Somewhere in the bizarre mixture of secrets and s'mores; sexual exploration and swimming; ghosts, girls, and god's eyes; somewhere in all that mess...Oliver just might grow up.
 Travel back to that awkward time of innocence in this Reva Shiner Comedy Award-winning play.
 BPP consistently sells out their plays every night, so you'll definitely want to buy your tickets early.